Roger's Profanisaurus

-Roger's Profanisaurus is a humorous book published in the United Kingdom by Dennis Publishing which is written in the style of a lexicon of profane words and expressions.
+Roger's Profanisaurus is a humorous book (and for a short period commencing 2011; mobile app), published in the United Kingdom by Dennis Publishing which is written in the style of a lexicon of profane words and expressions.
 The book is marketed as "the foulest-mouthed book ever to stalk the face of the earth".

 It is a spin-off publication from the popular British adult comic Viz, and features one of the comic's characters, the foul-mouthed Roger Mellie "the Man on the Telly who says 'Bollocks!".
 The title of the book is a word play on Roget's Thesaurus, Profanisaurus being a portmanteau of profanity and Thesaurus.

 Publication history

 The Profanisaurus was originally published as a supplement stapled into the middle of the December 1997 edition of the Viz comic (Viz 87), with 'over 700 rude words and phrases'.
-It was labelled "Sweary Mary's Dictionary", which was a foul-mouthed character from Viz.
-One recent edition of the Profanisaurus is titled "Hail Sweary" which is probably a nod to her heritage.
+It was labelled "Sweary Mary's Dictionary", after a foul-mouthed character from Viz.
+The 2013 edition of the Profanisaurus is titled "Hail Sweary", a possible a nod to her heritage.

 Contributions from readers were originally published in the comic, and then edited into later editions.

 The first actual book was released less than a year later, in 1998 (ISBN 1-902212-05-3), but the content had tripled with now 2,250 definitions; this was followed in the second edition in 2002 with the number of terms covered growing to 4,000 (ISBN 0-7522-1507-8).

 An updated version, the Profanisaurus Rex, containing over 8,000 words and phrases, was released in 2005, and a further-expanded version, the "Magna Farta" (a play on Magna Carta) at the end of 2007.
 (Perhaps coincidentally, Oliver Cromwell is said to have referred to Magna Carta as "Magna Farta".)